llimllib/obsidian-archive/link blog/2024/11/Way too many ways to wait on a child process with a timeout.md

 Nice tour through a bunch of options for timing out a process in C, considering a bunch of options that are more or less portable.

 It's pretty unsatisfying that in the end, there is no great general solution to what seems like it should be a simple problem.

+The [source for all examples](https://github.com/gaultier/c/tree/master/ueb) is on github